-A student who withdraws on or after the first day of classes, but before the time when she or he will have completed 60 percent of each Bill_Payment Period, will have the tuition charge as well as institutional aid adjusted based on a daily proration of attendance.
+A student who withdraws on or after the first day of classes, but before the time when she or he will have completed 60 percent of each Bill Payment Period, will have the tuition charge as well as institutional aid adjusted based on a daily proration of attendance.
 A student enrolled beyond the 60% point of the Bill Payment Period, will have 100% of tuition remain for that period.

 Summer Room and Board charges are adjusted on a daily proration of the summer housing contract.

 Other charges, such as meal plans, library fines, parking fines and infirmary charges are not adjusted upon the student's withdrawal.

 Per federal regulations, a student earns her or his aid based on the period of time enrolled in each Bill Payment Period.
 Unearned Title IV funds must be returned to the appropriate federal agency.
 During the first 60 percent of each Bill Payment Period, a student earns Title IV funds in direct proportion to the length of time enrolled.
 A student who remains enrolled beyond the 60 percent point earns all of the aid for the Bill Payment Period.

 For example, if the period of enrollment is 100 days and the student completes 25 days, then 25 percent of the aid has been earned.
 The remainder of the aid must be returned to the appropriate federal agency.
 Unearned aid must be returned to specific programs, in order, up to the total net amount disbursed from each source.
 The order of return is as follows: Unsubsidized Direct Loan and then Direct Graduate PLUS Loan.

 Unless otherwise stated, SSW institutional aid is prorated following the federal aid proration schedule.